CSI-Carlos-Cobian/CSI-Carlos-Cobian/README.md

 * Airsoft
 * Chess
 * Electric Guitar
-* Programming databases, API's, Scripts, Threads and many other software solutions.
+* Programming databases, API's, Scripts, Threads and many other softwares.

-- ⚡ Fun fact: I'm now teaching the class that introduced me to programing!
+⚡ Fun fact: I'm now teaching the class that introduced me to programing!